urbanjost/M_intrinsics/md7/INQUIRE.md

    The value of the expression specified in the ID= specifier shall be the identifier of a pending data transfer operation for the specified unit.
-This specifier interacts with the PENDING= specifier.
+This specifier interacts with the PENDING= specifier (9.10.2.21).

   NAME